emanueleiacca/SelfImplemented-Community-Detection-Algorithms-Improved/README.md

 # 📚 **Community Detection Algorithms**

+Now it's a library!
+Check out the implementation also on [Pypi link](https://pypi.org/project/SelfImplemented-Community-Detection-Algorithms-Improved/0.1.0/)

 ## 📝 **Overview**
 This library implements **community detection algorithms** with a focus on:
 - **Performance Optimization**